fchampalimaud/cf.bonsai/docs/workflows/Tutorials/VirtualReality/VirtualReality.md

     5. Creates an off-screen framebuffer (texture) that captures a rendered view instead of drawing directly to the window.
     6. Binds the rendered view to the **PanoramicShader**.
 This tells the GPU which texture to sample and which shader program to execute during the next draw call.
     7. Draws the **PanoramicShader** into our **PanoramicQuad**.
     8. Creates a perspective mapping of the **PanoramicQuad**.
 This mapping lets us position the four vertices of the quad in display coordinates (by dragging the vertexes with the mouse), making it easy to align the projected image with mirrors and the cylindrical canvas.
-This is configured by setting the **Destination** property of the **PerspectiveMapping**.
+This is achieved by setting the **Destination** property of the **PerspectiveMapping**.
+Simply click on the  **Destination** property textbox, then on the '*...*' symbol that appears on the right.
+This opens a window where you can draw a quadrilateral, or adjust the position of its vertices in case it is already exists.
     9. Draws the image from each view in the main window.